colemanomartin/mpf-docs/config/slide_player.rst

 slides, kind of line picture-in-picture).
 When you add a slide_frame to a slide, you give it a name, and that name is added to the list of valid targets.

-So really the ``target:`` here is either the name of a display, or the name of a slide_frmae where you want this slide to be displayed.
+So really the ``target:`` here is either the name of a display, or the name of a slide_frame where you want this slide to be displayed.

 transition: